This post may contain eBay affiliate links. Please read our disclosure policy.

 The 1957 Topps card is the only Robinson RC, released two years after his first appearance for the Orioles.
 Part of a great post-war set, it has a large posed profile shot of the player as he smiles at the camera.
-His name, team, and position are found at the bottom in red and blue text, and it has a thick white border.
+His name, team, and position are found at the bottom in red and blue text, with a thick white border.

 Best Investment: Mike Trout Rookie Cards

 Many of the cards from the set are fairly dull, but this is a clear exception.
-However, the light background is a breeding ground for print defects, which are instantly noticeable.
+However, the light background is a breeding ground for instantly noticeable print defects.

 Over 2,500 Robinson cards have been submitted for grading to PSA, with only one card earning an elusive gem mint rating.
 The set includes the base cards of stars like Mickey Mantle and Ted Williams, making it extremely popular with collectors.

-The final card on our list is the 1960 Brooks Robinson Topps card which is numbered #28.
-A cool looking card that shows a young Brooks in the year he really broke out in professional baseball.
+The final card on our list is the 1960 Brooks Robinson Topps card, numbered #28.
+A cool-looking card that shows a young Brooks in the year he broke out in professional baseball.

 The Baltimore Orioles Logo is plastered in the left had-corner while his name is centered at the bottom.